sk1210/Social-Distance-Monitoring/README.md

 3. Mark Green and Red for people following social distancing.

-To DO:
+To Do:
- Add birdview projection.
+ 1.Add birdview projection.
- Add support for GPU
+ 2.Add support for GPU